OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 The flow of information is crucial to incident management.
 You should include this dimension in your measurement strategy for incidents.
 Having high-quality communication will reduce the time it takes to resolve faults.
 You can measure:

 - The number of people involved in each incident
-- How many different teams were involved in an incident
+- How many different teams each incident involves
 - The number of chat channels opened for an incident
-- How many times the incident report was viewed (or given a positive rating, or referenced in other incidents)
+- How many times people view the incident report (or give a positive rating, or reference it in other incidents)

 ### Efficiency and flow

-You will often uncover waste in your system when you use efficiency and flow metrics.
-If an incident is passed around, progress stalls and resolution takes longer.
+You'll often uncover waste in your system when you use efficiency and flow metrics.
+If you pass an incident around, progress stalls, and resolution takes longer.
 These metrics can help you spot problems:

-- How often an incident is reassigned
+- How often you reassign an incident
 - The number of mitigation attempts per incident

 ### Incident management SPACE framework summary